Forming a new limited liability company (LLC) in any state can be a daunting task.

-While BizFilings isn’t our top overall choice for LLC formations, they are our #6 pick.
+While BizFilings isn’t our top overall choice for LLC formations, they are still a solid pick, especially in Arizona.
 In other words, if you want to use BizFilings for your publication step, they are definitely a strong enough option to form your LLC as well.

 Even though Arizona’s publication requirement is no longer in effect in the state’s two most populous counties, entrepreneurs in the state’s other 13 counties must still publish proof of their LLC formations.

 There aren’t very many companies that offer publication service in this state, most likely because most entrepreneurs choose to complete it themselves.
 Still, if you would rather hire out this step, BizFilings can help you out.